Lochy2000/eventify-frontend/README.md

 - JavaScript (ES6+)

 ### Frameworks & Libraries
-- React.js - Frontend library for building the user interface
+- **React.js** - Frontend library for building the user interface.
+Chosen for its component-based architecture which allows for efficient UI development and state management.
-- React Router - For handling navigation and routing
+- **React Router** - For handling navigation and routing in a single-page application.
+Provides a clean way to handle navigation without page reloads.
-- React Bootstrap - UI component library
+- **React Bootstrap** - UI component library that provides pre-styled components with responsive design.
+Speeds up development and ensures consistency.
-- Axios - For making HTTP requests to the API
+- **Axios** - For making HTTP requests to the API.
+Offers a simple API, good error handling, and automatic JSON transformation.
-- Date-fns - For date formatting and manipulation
+- **Date-fns** - For date formatting and manipulation.
+A lightweight alternative to Moment.js with better tree-shaking support.
-- JWT Decode - For decoding JWT tokens
+- **JWT Decode** - For securely decoding JWT tokens.
+Essential for handling authentication.
+- **Formik** - For form handling with validation.
+Simplifies the process of building, validating, and submitting forms.
+- **Yup** - Schema validation library that works well with Formik for form validation.
+- **React Toastify** - For displaying toast notifications to users.
+Provides a clean, user-friendly way to show feedback.

 ### Development Tools
 - Git & GitHub - Version control and code repository